 Some indoor performances will be an hour or less, with no interval.

-Toilets will be open and available before and after concerts.
+Toilets in the Waldeck building and Main House will be open and available before and after concerts.
 Hand sanitiser will be placed at key locations and staff will be on hand to guide and answer questions.

 Arriving at Benslow Music:

 There is amble of car parking facilities on site, including spaces for blue badge holders.
 The Peter Morrison Hall will be open from 30 minutes before the start of the performance.
-Please follow the one way system to make your way there and be ready to show your ticket.
+Please follow the one way system to make your way there.
 Staff and signs will help you find your way around.
 Audience members should join the queue and will be led into the concert halls in safe groups.

 During the concert: